Quantum circuit simulation of linear optics using fermion to qubit encoding: Abstract

 \section{Abstract}

-This work proposes an efficient digital quantum simulation protocol for the linear scattering process of bosons, which provides a simple extension to partially distinguishable boson cases.
-Our protocol is achieved by combining the boson-fermion correspondence relation and fermion to qubit encoding (F2QE) protocols.
-As a proof of concept, we designed a quantum circuits for simulating the Hong-Ou-Mandel scattering process with a variation of particle distinguishability.
+This work proposes a digital quantum simulation protocol for the linear scattering process of bosons, which provides a simple extension to partially distinguishable boson cases.
+Our protocol is achieved by combining the boson-fermion correspondence relation and fermion to qubit encoding protocols.
+As a proof of concept, we designed quantum circuits for generating the Hong-Ou-Mandel dip by varying particle distinguishability.
 The circuits were verified with the classical and quantum simulations using the IBM Quantum and IonQ cloud services.

 \thefootnote{+}